-Q: I received a phone call or a letter in the mail about my claim.
+Q: I received a phone call or a letter in the mail about unclaimed funds.
 Is this real?

 Q: What is it from?
 (Back to Top)

 A: We specialize in difficult to find funds.
 There are many types of unclaimed assets that have many different sources including but not limited to bank accounts, safe deposit bank contents, mutual funds, stocks, bonds, dividends, uncashed checks, wages, insurance policies, CD's, trust funds, utility deposits, escrow accounts, and inheritance money to name just a few.

 A couple of websites you may want to look at are www.nupn.com/state.phpand www.missingmoney.com.
 Both websites access state databases around the country and are helpful in locating unclaimed money.
 You can likely find money owed to you or someone you know.
 Although these websites are great tools, don't expect to find the claim you were contacted about there.
 Not all claims are easy to find and a considerable amount of time and resources have been spent gathering the many details of your claim.
 Please call us and one of our representatives would be more than happy to explain the nature of your claim.

 Q: Why wasn't I notified?
 (Back to Top)